-21. List of MOOC Courses
+21. List of MOOC Courses for Computer Science and Information Technology

 21.1 Presidency University students are given the opportunity to study abroad in International Universities through a selection process coordinated by the Office of International Affairs (OIA).
 Such selected students need to complete their credits for the semester that they are abroad in the following way: